How to keep ants out of hummingbird feeders – 6 tips to keep ants away from your feeding stations

 (Image credit: Stephanie Frey Photo / Alamy Stock Photo)

-3. Consider placement
+3. Consider regularly changing the placement of your feeder

 Thinking about hummingbird feeder placement is essential – the perfect position for a feeder is a shady spot that isn't too near to any trees or anything that ants might be able to use as a bridge onto the feeder.
 A cool spot will be best for keeping the nectar fresh, and, of course, it needs to be somewhere you can see it easily.